hannesdatta/course-odcm/content/_index.md

 {{< button relref="./docs/modules" >}}Course schedule and modules{{< /button >}}
 {{< button relref="./docs/course/enroll.md" >}}Enroll now!{{< /button >}}

+{{< hint info >}}
+__Why should you take this course?__

+Ever had this fantastic research idea but didn't have the data to study it?

+Well, it's high time you get familiar with web data gathered by web scraping and APIs!
+Web data is ideally suited to study questions for which commercial datasets are either unavailable or too expensive to purchase.
+Yes, we're talking TikTok, Instagram, Socialblade - literally any website you can open in your browser!

+Of course, you could just follow some technical tutorials on the web.
+But researchers face unique challenges as they select data sources for extraction, design their scrapers, and ultimately proceed to turn their prototype into a productive software tool.

+This course is for you if you want to collect and manage your online data collections professionally!

+{{< /hint >}}

 [^1]: Based on Boegershausen, Johannes, Hannes Datta, Abhishek Borah, and Andrew T. Stephen (2022).
 “Fields of Gold: Scraping Web Data for Marketing Insights.” *Journal of Marketing*.
 [Download paper](https://doi.org/10.1177/00222429221100750).
 [Visit web companion](https://web-scraping.org).

 <!--